jakeqaverch/Engagement-Survey/README.md

 | 5      | 344   | 0.344      |
 | % Positive || 94.6          |

+- The sentiment on this question is relatively positive with 94.6% of respondents answering positively.

 ## I believe that my current role is well aligned with my career goals.